olivierpascalhenry/OrionFTP/README.md

 Important information:
 ----------------------

 Until version 1.0.0, the config file is expected to evolve and can be deleted without further notice to introduce new options.
+As for the xml file containing all FTP profiles.

 Features:
 ---------

-For now, it can download files from a FTP(/TLS) server.
+For now, it can download files from a server using FTP(/TLS) or SFTP protocols.
 In the future, folder(s) download and basic upload will be added.
 Drag and drop is not available at this time, but it will be in a future release.

 Compatibility: